-As if our distinguished natural history was lacking I boldly added that our esteemed predecessors were key in producing the very books we cling it when faced with the daunting complexity of the sea.
+To remind all of our distinguished natural history, I boldly added that our esteemed predecessors were key in producing the very books we cling it when faced with the daunting complexity of the sea.
 Namely, Between Pacific Tides (Joel Hedgpeth), Light’s Manual (Ralph Smith), and Marine Algae of California (Izzy Abbott).
 All past WSN leaders like myself.
-That grabbed their attention so I thrust myself into my the heart of my pointant plea.
+That grabbed their attention so I thrust myself into my the heart of my poignant plea.

 Our House is Burning!

 As an esteemed professor standing proudly among the ranks of my academic colleagues, I’ve have personally thought for much of my life that climate change was coming; a threat for the future we could see in our scientific models.
 But I now know that was a false belief.
 For climate change is here, NOW.
 And gosh folks, this is just the beginning as we charge into our relentless carbon-based future.
-I’m truly frightened for our beautiful planet.
-(And I don’t frighten easily as I’m a surfer)
+I’m truly frightened for our beautiful planet (and I don’t frighten easily, I’m a surfer after all).

 We are WSN!